harryngict/ResilientNetworkKit/README.md

 - Configure SSL & metrics (`SessionDelegateConfiguration` & `SSLConfiguration`)
 - Add request interceptors (`RequestInterceptor`)
 - Add advanced behaviors (`AdvancedRetryInterceptor`, `TokenRefreshingInterceptor`, `CircuitBreakerConfiguration`)

 ---

+## Design & architecture (patterns and principles)

+ResilientNetworkKit is structured to make **clean code, testability and observability** the default.

+- **Protocol-oriented & dependency inversion**
+  Your app depends only on the `Endpoint` and `ResilientNetworkKit` protocols, not on concrete `URLSession` APIs.
+This follows the Dependency Inversion Principle (DIP) and keeps networking behind a single, stable abstraction.

+- **Decorator pattern for cross-cutting concerns**
+  Types like `CircuitBreakerNetworkKit`, `AuthTokenNetworkKit` and `AdvancedRetryNetworkKit` all conform to `ResilientNetworkKit` and wrap another `ResilientNetworkKit` instance.
+This is the classic **Decorator** pattern: you can layer behaviors (circuit breaker, retries, token refresh) without changing call sites.

+- **Builder pattern for configuration**
+  `ResilientNetworkKitBuilder` implements the **Builder** pattern: it assembles the base implementation, decorators, interceptors, SSL and metrics into a single pipeline.
+There is exactly one place where you configure how networking behaves for the entire app.

+- **Chain of Responsibility via interceptors**
+  Request/response interceptors form a **Chain of Responsibility**: each interceptor can observe, modify or short-circuit requests and responses in order, without knowing about the others.
+This makes logging, metrics, tracing and header manipulation pluggable and easy to test.

+- **Value-based endpoints and strong typing**
+  `Endpoint` types are `Hashable`, `Identifiable` and `Sendable`, and carry a strongly typed `Response`.
+This makes them safe to cache, log and pass across threads, and gives you end-to-end type safety from request definition to decoded response.

+- **Interfaces / implementation / mocks split**
+  The project is physically split into `interfaces`, `implementation` and `mocks` targets.
+This mirrors **ports & adapters / hexagonal architecture**: your app depends only on interfaces while concrete implementations and test doubles live in separate modules.

+- **Full control over networking**
+  All network traffic flows through this composable pipeline, so you have central control over logging, metrics, SSL pinning, retries, token refresh and circuit breaking.
+You can enforce organization-wide policies and diagnose issues from a single, well-defined layer.

+---